| Cast & Crew

 Alejandro Lopez

-Alejandro Lopez is thrilled to make his Avila Theatre debut as Winston Smith in 1984!
+Alejandro Lopez is extremely excited to play Freddy in Dirty Rotten Scoundrels!
 He is a recent transfer from the University of Minnesota, where he recently played Len Hoch in Book of Days and Duke Orsino in Twelfth Night.
-Regionally, you might have seen him perform in Heart of America Shakespeare’s production of Julius Ceasar.
-He is honored to bring George Orwell’s timeless and haunting story to life.
-He would like to thank his Mom, Dad, his lovely girlfriend McKenna, and his UMN and Avila colleagues alike for their unwavering support!
+He also recently played Winston Smith in the U.S. premiere of Ryan Craig’s adaptation of Orwell’s 1984.
+He is excited to be in his first musical in 3 years!
+As always, he would like to thank his Mom, Dad, his lovely girlfriend McKenna, and his UMN and Avila colleagues alike for their unwavering support!

 Khylee Luther